-In August 2021, we announced that we had established an Innovation Center focused on applying our proven technology to lithium-ion battery recycling research and development and prototype system activities.
-During the first quarter of 2022, we announced our ability to recover copper and lithium hydroxide from lithium-ion battery black mass at the Company's Innovation Center.
+In August 2021, we announced that we had established our Innovation Center in Tahoe-Reno Industrial Center focused on applying our proven technology to lithium-ion battery recycling research and development and prototype system activities.
+During the first half of 2022, we announced our ability to recover copper, lithium hydroxide, nickel and cobalt from lithium-ion battery black mass at the Company's Innovation Center.
 Our strategic decision to apply our proven clean, closed-loop hydrometallurgical and electro-chemical recycling experience to lithium-ion battery recycling is designed to meet the growing demand for critical metals driven by the global transition to electric vehicles, growth in Internet data centers, and alternative energy applications including solar, wind, and grid-scale storage.